-Louis Robert (18101882) grew up at the Royal Porcelain Factory at Sèvres; his father was the head of the glass-painting atelier, a position that he himself assumed at the age of twenty-two, following his father’s death.
+Louis Robert (1810–1882) grew up at the royal porcelain factory at Sèvres; his father was the head of the glass-painting atelier, a position that Louis himself assumed at the age of twenty-two, following his father’s death.
 In 1847, he was named head of the painting workshop, and in 1871 Director of the Manufacture.
 Inclined by training and temperament toward endeavors that brought together the fields of painting and chemistry, Robert was among the earliest French artists to take up paper photography, around 1850.
 After Regnault, an important chemist and pioneering photographer, became director of the porcelain factory in 1852, Robert’s photographic activity intensified, no doubt because the two men experimented together and encouraged each other’s work.